The International Rescue Committee (UK registered charity number 1065972) (“IRC”), is committed to protecting your privacy.

 We do not sell or rent your personal information to third parties for marketing purposes.
 However, in general we may disclose your personal information to selected third parties in order to achieve the purposes set out in this Notice:

-- International Rescue Committee USA;
+- International Rescue Committee USA and other IRC affiliates;

 - healthcare professionals and organisations involved in the provision of care, facilities and/ or supplies;